logos-co/roadmap/content/vac/qa/g/waku/ws-stress-testing.md

 ### Description

-[WIP]: This milestone is designated as a specific request from the Waku Team, focusing on conducting a stress test to evaluate the robustness and reliability of the nim-websocket implementation versus HTTP.
+[WIP] : This milestone is designated as a specific request from the Waku Team, focusing on conducting a stress test to evaluate the robustness and reliability of the nim-websocket implementation versus HTTP.

+(more info will be added once the Waku 2024 milestones are finalized)

 ### Justification